It wasn't pertinent at the time, so it's lost now probably.

 He's doing one of these little camera things showing you that nobody's out basically.

-Uh, you know, for him, uh 90 maybe 99% of the people were absent from his street, but for me it looks crowded, because there's only a couple hundred people that live in my whole village area here.
+But for me, it looks crowded because there's only a couple hundred people that live in my whole village area here.

-He's discussing a um news conference he heard with somebody, I'm not sure who, some uh officialdom guy, who was saying that today was day six out of uh 15 days of a lockdown and that will pretty much uh you know deal with it.
+He's discussing a news conference he heard with somebody, I'm not sure who, some officialdom guy, who was saying that today was day six out of 15 days of a lockdown and that will pretty much deal with it.

 It's like, well, the naivete of these 30-year-olds, this guy's about in his mid-30s, I don't think he's anywhere close to 40.